Russ Brown (actor): Early life and career

 Brown returned to Philadelphia where he worked as a reporter for several Philadelphia newspapers.
 Eventually he returned to the stage performing in vaudeville in an act with Bert Wheeler.
-He married the actress Gertrude Whitaker during World War I, and the two performed in a vaudeville act together entitled Brown and Whitaker.
-Their marriage eventually ended in divorce.
+He married the actress Gertrude Whitaker during World War I, and the two performed in a vaudeville act together.
+It differed from the usual boy-and-girl act where the male partner played straight to the female partner's silly jokes; "Brown and Whitaker" had Brown as the wisecracking comedian and Whitaker as the solemn straight woman.
+They married in 1924 and divorced in 1930.

 Broadway

 Brown's first leading role on Broadway was as Jimmy Ridgeway in Lewis E. Gensler's 1928 musical Ups-a Daisy.
-This was followed by the role of Sport in the 1930 musical Flying High in which he had particular success performing in the duet "Good for you–Bad for me".
+This was followed by the role of Sport in the 1930 musical Flying High in which he had particular success performing in the duet "Good for You, Bad for Me".
 He next starred on Broadway in two plays: Robert Carlyle in One Good Year (1935) and Pat Dunn in Louis Pelletier and Robert Sloane's Howdy Stranger (1937).
-In 1940-1941 he starred as Dinky in the Yip Harburg and Burton Lane musical Hold On to Your Hats; a character reutilized by the musical book's writing team, Guy Bolton and Eddie Davis, in several of their later musicals.
+In 1940-1941 he starred as Dinky in the Yip Harburg and Burton Lane musical Hold On to Your Hats; a character reused by the musical book's writing team, Guy Bolton and Eddie Davis, in several of their later musicals.

-In 1941 Brown had the biggest critical flop of his career, starring in the title role of the short lived Broadway musical Viva O'Brien; a creation of the composer María Grever.
+In 1941 Brown starred in the title role of the Broadway musical Viva O'Brien; a creation of the composer María Grever.
+It was an awful flop, running only 16 days.
 He returned to Broadway with better success as the press agent Bob Becket in George S. Kaufman's Hollywood Pinafore in 1945.
 In 1947 he starred as Timothy Moore in the revival of Herbert and Dorothy Fields Up in Central Park.
 This was followed by appearances in the plays The Biggest Thief in Town (1949, as Horton Paige) and Clutterbuck (1949–1950).
 In 1950 he starred in the title role of a national tour of Finian's Rainbow; a role which was reportedly the favorite of his career.

-From 1955–1957, Brown starred as Van Buren, the good natured manager of the Washington Senators baseball team, in Richard Adler and Jerry Ross musical Damn Yankees.
-He had particular success in this work with the song "Ya Gotta Have Heart".
-For his stage performance in "Damn Yankees!", he earned the Tony Award for Best Featured Actor in a Musical in 1956; with his fellow stage partners Ray Walston and Gwen Verdon along with choreographer Bob Fosse all winning Tony Awards for the same production.
-In 1959 Brown gave his final performance on Broadway portraying New York City mayor Fiorello La Guardia in the Jerry Bock and Sheldon Harnick musical Fiorello!.
+From 1955–1957, Brown starred as Benny Van Buren, the good-natured manager of the struggling Washington Senators baseball team, in the Richard Adler and Jerry Ross musical Damn Yankees!
+He scored a hit with the song "Ya Gotta Have Heart".
+For his stage performance in "Damn Yankees!", he earned the Tony Award for Best Featured Actor in a Musical in 1956; with his stage partners Ray Walston and Gwen Verdon along with choreographer Bob Fosse all winning Tony Awards for the same production.
+In 1959 Brown gave his final performance on Broadway portraying New York City mayor Fiorello La Guardia in the Jerry Bock and Sheldon Harnick musical Fiorello!